Harish-2502/CCC-Team-72/elastic/README.md

   --user 'elastic:elastic' | jq '.'
 ```

-Example of a query that returns all students of a give course that have a mark greater than 80:
+Example of a query that returns all students of a given course that have a mark greater than 80:

 ```shell
 curl -XGET -k "https://127.0.0.1:9200/students/_search"\